suyashk12/hipgp/readme.md

 # Hierarchical Inducing Point Gaussian Process for Inter-domainObservations

-This repor contains the codes for the AISTATS 2021 paper [Hierarchical Inducing Point Gaussian Process for Inter-domainObservations](https://arxiv.org/pdf/2103.00393.pdf).
+This repo contains the codes for the AISTATS 2021 paper [Hierarchical Inducing Point Gaussian Process for Inter-domainObservations](https://arxiv.org/pdf/2103.00393.pdf).